rotanov/fefu-mmorpg-protocol/README.md

 A protocol specification for fefu-mmorpg project

 Client sends the body to the server with a single json-object by HTTP 1.1 protocol.
-This object containts keys (action,login,password,sid), which define requested action.
+This object containts keys (action, login, password, sid), which define requested action.

 Answer from server mime-type/json is a json-object, which contains keys